riverscuomo/spotkin_server/README.md

 ## Installation

-Before you can run the Spotnik script, there are some pre-requisites the script assumes.
+Before you can run the spotkin script, there are some pre-requisites the script assumes.

 ### Spotify Developer Account